decimalism-team/base-search/README.md

 # easy generate hql Statement

-you can generate hql by QueryGroup:
+you can generate hql by QueryGroup

---simple
+simple

 new QueryGroup("a", 1).and("b", 2) ==> (a = :a0 AND b = :b1)

 new QueryGroup(new QueryNode("a", 1)).and(new QueryNode("b", 2)).and("c", 3) ==>(c = :c2 AND (a = :a0 AND b = :b1)))

---multi sample parameters generate new QueryGroup("a", 30).and("b", 10).or("a", 20)  ==>  (a = :a2 OR (a = :a0 AND b = :b1)))
+#multi sample parameters generate
+new QueryGroup("a", 30).and("b", 10).or("a", 20)  ==>  (a = :a2 OR (a = :a0 AND b = :b1)))

---You can't get hql or parameters with SimpleQuery QueryGroup group = new QueryGroup("a", 30).and("b", 10).or("a", 20);
+#You can't get hql or parameters with SimpleQuery
+QueryGroup group = new QueryGroup("a", 30).and("b", 10).or("a", 20);
 SimpleQuery simpleQuery = parser.parse(group);
 Assert.assertEquals(simpleQuery.getHql(), "(a = :a2 OR (a = :a0 AND b = :b1)))");